apigeekdemos/apigee-informatica-apijam/Lab 3 Secure the API Proxy to the IIC Workflow/README.md

 4. Paste the link into the REST Client to make a POST call.
 As part of the request, you will need to supply the following information:
-*NOTE*: You no longer need to pass the IIC backend credentials to the proxy, since the proxy is using stored credentials and adding the basic auth header to the request at runtime.
+*NOTE*: You no longer need to pass the IICS backend credentials to the proxy, since the proxy is using stored credentials and adding the basic auth header to the request at runtime.

 Header:
 *Content-Type: application/json*